astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Some spells and miracles do not show up in shops at the right time (after defeating the boss whose soul you use to purchase them).

--Status also does not display properly on weapons.
+-Status does not display properly on weapons.

 ***I'm working on all of these, but may not be able to fix them if they're hardcoded.***